 10. Hit the beach

 We’d be remiss not to mention Tampa Bay’s array of top-notch beaches on this list.
 Honeymoon Island, St. Pete Beach, Clearwater Beach, Indian Rocks Beach and Madeira Beach are some notable favorites.
-For realtime info on which beaches are open or have reached capacity each weekend, refer to the beach capacity page created by the Pinellas County Sheriff’s Office.

 11. Sunken Gardens